Citizen Science Projects

 City-dwellers will love the NY Botanical Garden’s EcoFlora Project, where citizen scientists have the chance to observe and collect data on the City’s diverse collection of flora and fauna while playing an important part in protecting and preserving native species.
 Volunteers submit their observations through the easy-to-use iNaturalist app.
 EcoQuest Challenges keep citizen scientists on their toes as they search for specific species each month.
 If you’re interested in learning more about how to participate in the EcoFlora project or you need help getting started on the iNaturalist app, the LuEsther T. Mertz Library at NYBG is hosting an optional iNaturalist ID Workshop on January 8th from 2-3:30pm.
 Advanced registration is required.

-While some of those region-specific projects may be currently out of season, there are some great citizen science projects that are perfect for cold Northeast winters and can even be done in your own backyard.
+While some of those region-specific projects may be currently out of season, there are some great citizen science for kids projects that are perfect for cold Northeast winters and can even be done in your own backyard.
 This time of year, you and your children can appreciate a variety of winter birds flying through your neighborhood.
 Now is the time to put those backyard bird-watching skills to good use with these two citizen science projects!

 Set up a bird feeder.
 Count birds.
 Enter your data.
 It’s as simple as that!
 Best of all you can participate as often as you’d like or as infrequently as your schedule permits.
 The Feederwatch data you collect provides scientists with crucial information about the population of various species, as well as where particular birds are and where they are not.
 This data helps scientists detect subtle changes in wintering ranges of certain bird species.
 Project Feederwatch depends on support from its participants, so there is an annual cost of participation.
 First-time participants receive a research kit, which includes information about getting started and more birdwatching goodies.
 Participants provide their own bird feeders and seed.